wandb/llm-leaderboard/README.md

   - `instruction_tuning_method`: Tuning method of model.
 This is for record, so doesn't affect evaluation performance.
   - `instruction_tuning_data`: Tuning data of model.
 This is for record, so doesn't affect evaluation performance.
   - `num_few_shots`: The number of questions to be presented as Few-shot.
 The default is 0.
-  - `llm-jp-eval-version`: Version information of llm-jp-eval.
+  - `llm-kr-eval-version`: Version information of llm-kr-eval.

 for mtbench
 - `mtbench`: